Ahmadhcs/Ahmadhcs/README.md

-- 👋 Hi, I’m @Ahmadhcs
+- 👋 Hi, I’m @Ahmadhcs a third year computer science student at New York Univeristy!
-- 👀 I’m interested in
+- 👀 I’m interested in FrontEnd design.
 - 🌱
 -